kairosilveira/house_pricing_regression/README.md

     python3 app.py

-Now you can use the post method to make predictions using your local server addind /predict to the end point, here is an example using thunder:
+Now you can use the post method to make predictions using your local server adding /predict to the endpoint, here is an example using thunder:

 ![alt text](tests/API_test_thunder.png)